-The shallow groundwater pumping in this alternative causes a drawdown in the aquifer and intercepts groundwater flow to these cold water streams.
-Detailed groundwater modeling of this alternative (see the groundwater modeling attachment to the Water Supply Service Area Plan, Appendix B of the Application) found that average groundwater baseflows to the cold water streams could decrease significantly.
-For example, groundwater baseflow to Pebble Brook would be reduced by 61 percent, to Pebble Creek by 9 percent, and to Mill Book by 29 percent.
+Pebble Brook, Pebble Creek, and Mill Brook Deep and Shallow Aguifers Water Supply modeling of this alternative found that average groundwater baseflows to the cold water streams could decrease significantly RJN Environmental Services, 2010, 2013).
+For example, groundwater baseflow to Pebble Brook would be reduced by 34 percent, to Pebble Creek by 0 percent, and to Mill Brook by 85 percent.
 Geomorphic changes with reduced baseflows could result in a smaller channel over time.
 Because channel stability is associated less with baseflow and is influenced more by larger channel-forming flows, generally in the 1- to 2-year return period flow range, baseflow reduction is not expected to cause a significant change in channel stability.